buley/personal/src/content/challenges.md

 > *"Difficulties strengthen the mind, as labor does the body." — Seneca*

+> *"What lies behind us and what lies before us are tiny matters compared to what lies within us." — Ralph Waldo Emerson*

 *Comfort is not the enemy—complacency is.
 Every plateau is just a launching pad for the next ascent.*

-I thrive in **high-stakes environments that demand intelligence, precision, and strategic thinking.** I am at my best when I am solving complex problems, pushing boundaries, and operating at a level that forces me to refine my skills.
+I thrive in **high-stakes environments that demand intelligence, precision, and strategic thinking.**

+I am at my best when I am solving complex problems, pushing boundaries, and operating at a level that forces me to refine my skills.

 But mastery isn't a destination—it's a process.

 If I'm not being challenged, I'm stagnating.

 To continue evolving, I need to make sure that I'm not just **operating at a high level—I'm actively pushing myself into new territory.**